 And since Utah has encouraged local zoning laws that make brick-and-mortar businesses nearly impossible to open in many areas, many of Utah’s estimated 35,000 vapers will have no access to lifesaving vape products at all.
 “We fear that this will drive these non-smokers to return to smoking combustible tobacco and elevating the state’s smoking rates after historic declines thanks in part to vapor products,” Frazier wrote in a post on the UTSFA website.

 The law had been promoted as a licensing bill.
 None of the organizations that reviewed it originally caught the carefully hidden language that will prevent online sales in the state.
-The UTSFA has been working to change the law for months, but just became aware that it cannot be changed in time to prevent the ban on July 1.
+The UTSFA has been working to change the law for months, but just became aware that it cannot be changed in time to prevent the online vape ban on July 1.
 Frazier says how the state will enforce the law is unknown.

 The law is the work of Utah Rep. Paul Ray, who has fought against the vaping industry with a fanatical, almost religious zeal for years.
 Utah vapers have fought and beaten his efforts in the state legislature several times, including a bill earlier this year that would have imposed an 86.5 percent tax on vapor products, and two other attempts to tax vapor.
 Ray has referred to vape businesses as “the scumbag industry.”

 Ray consistently misrepresents Utah’s vaping businesses as being affiliated with the tobacco industry. “[Tobacco companies] know that if they can’t addict a new generation to tobacco, they will go out of business in the next 20 years,” he told the Salt Lake Tribune in March.
 “E-cigarettes are how they are going to addict that next generation.”
 He brought 300 school children into the capitol for a hearing in an attempt to pull at the heartstrings of legislators during a hearing.